-For more information contact Genevieve Brassard, English, at email@example.com.
+For more information contact the English department at firstname.lastname@example.org or x7228.

-For more information contact the English department at firstname.lastname@example.org.
+For more information and ADA accommodations, contact the English department at 7228 or firstname.lastname@example.org.

-The Integrated Writing Program and the Writing Center are gearing up to serve the UP community in spring 2019, according to Molly Hiro, English.
-The Writing Center (BC 163) is a completely free resource, staffed with trained writing assistants who can help students at all levels, from all disciplines, at all stages of the writing process.
-The center opens for the semester on Sunday, January 20 (open daily except Saturdays).
+The Writing Center and Writing Program are gearing up to serve the UP community in fall 2019, according to Molly Hiro, English.
+The Writing Center (in the Learning Commons, BC 163) is a completely free resource, staffed with trained Writing Assistants who can help students at all levels, from all disciplines, at all stages of the writing process.
+We open for the semester Sunday, Sept.
+1 (open daily except Saturdays).
 Please visit the Writing Center website to learn more and make appointments.